From Pasta to Chicken Breasts: Foods That Don’t Belong in a Slow Cooker

-While fatty meats, root vegetables, and cook well in a slow cooker, some ingredients are simply too dry, tough, or release too much liquid.
+Fatty meats and root vegetables cook well in a slow cooker, but some ingredients are simply too dry, too tough, or release too much liquid.

-According to Which?, is one of those foods that is better prepared in more traditional cookware.
+Pasta is one of those foods best prepared in traditional cookware.
 The issue is that pasta tends to overcook very quickly in a slow cooker, losing its flavor in the process.

-Rice is also questionable.
-However, if you insist on cooking it in this trendy way, be sure to add extra liquid.
+Rice is also tricky.
+However, if you insist on cooking it in this trendy way, add extra liquid.
 Otherwise, the rice will end up undercooked, as reported by Daily Mail.

-Delicate or should also be avoided in this pot.
+Delicate vegetables and herbs should also be avoided in a slow cooker.
 They will break down, turning into an unappetizing mush.

 For the same reason, greens have no place in a slow cooker.
 It’s better to add them to the dish just before serving.

 When it comes to meat for slow cooking, careful selection is crucial.
-This is especially true for those who eat healthily and prefer lean meats, as they tend to dry out quickly in a slow cooker.
+This is especially true for people who prefer lean cuts, which dry out quickly in a slow cooker.

 Here’s what Which? experts had to say about it: “Cheaper and fattier cuts of meat are better suited for this cooking method.
 If possible, avoid lean meats when using a slow cooker, or cook them as quickly as possible.
 The more marbled the meat, the better the outcome.
 But remember, all the fat will remain in the dish.”